SLED Seal

 To obtain grant application forms for the Homeland Security Grant Program (HSGP), the State and Local Cybersecurity Grant Program (SLCGP) or the Nonprofit Security Grant Program (NSGP), please contact Bob Connell at rconnell@sled.sc.gov

 The eligible recipient of these grants is the State Administrative Agency (SAA, which is SLED in South Carolina).
-For the HSGP, eligible subrecipients (city, county & state agencies/departments, and nonprofit organizations (with 501C3 status)) will send their applications to SLED.
-For the SLCGP, eligible subrecipients (county, municipality, city, town, township, local public authority, school district, special district, intrastate district, council of governments (regardless of whether the council of governments is incorporated as a nonprofit corporation under State law), regional or interstate government entity, or agency or instrumentality of a local government; an Indian tribe or authorized tribal organization; and a rural community, unincorporated town or village, or other public entity) will send their applications to SLED.
-For the NSGP, eligible subrecipients (nonprofit organizations (501C3 status) with a high risk of being attacked by terrorists) also send their applications to SLED to be compiled and provided to the Federal government in accordance with the guidance referenced below:
+For the HSGP, eligible subrecipients (city, county & state agencies/departments, and nonprofit organizations (with 501C3 status)) that request(ed) applications will send their applications to SLED by the provided due date.
+For the SLCGP, eligible subrecipients that requested applications (county, municipality, city, town, township, local public authority, school district, special district, intrastate district, council of governments (regardless of whether the council of governments is incorporated as a nonprofit corporation under State law), regional or interstate government entity, or agency or instrumentality of a local government; an Indian tribe or authorized tribal organization; and a rural community, unincorporated town or village, or other public entity) will send their applications to SLED by the required due date.
+For the NSGP, eligible subrecipients (nonprofit organizations (501C3 status) with a high risk of being attacked by terrorists) also send their applications to SLED to be compiled and provided to the Federal government in accordance with the latest guidance referenced below:

 1) For the HSGP visit https://www.fema.gov/grants/preparedness/homeland-security